vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/style.md

 The core component of Vale's extension system are collections of writing guidelines called *styles*.
-These guidelines are expressed through *rules*, which are YAML files enforcing a particular writing construct&mdash;e.g., ensuring a certain readability level, sentence length, or heading style.
+These guidelines are expressed through *rules*, which are YAML files enforcing a particular writing construct&mdash;for example, ensuring a certain readability level, sentence length, or heading style.

 Styles are organized in a hierarchical folder structure, as shown below.